aneeshgupta42/paydash-networks/README.md

-# Package for cleaning social networks data on the PayDash project
+# Package for cleaning and mapping social networks on the PayDash project

 ## Purpose